The English College Dubai, Al Safa 1. The Review 2021 – 22.

 It makes me feel really great because we have a lot of sports to choose from.

 Our school is like one big family ….. and family supports you no matter what.’’

 Tyger.
 Year 6.
 The English College.

-Sporting provision at The English College includes Football, Softball, Netball, Swim Squad, Basketball, Rounders, Badminton Club, Skiing/Snowboarding, Cricket, Running Club, Volleyball, Rugby and Girls Rugby.
+Sporting provision at The English College includes Football, Softball, Netball, Swimming, Basketball, Rounders, Badminton, Cricket, Running, Functional Fitness, Girls Rippa Rugby, Table Tennis, Boys Rugby and Girls Rugby.
 For young sports men and women everything is in place.

 The emphasis is firmly on meeting the needs of all children with a focus on health and fitness.

 ECAs are always telling of a school’s genuine commitment to the whole child and we rate provision outstanding.
 It is not that Sport is not an important and powerfully resourced part of school life – it is, but it is one part of a bigger picture that extends too across music, the Arts and any number of activities that, if they do not exist, are created to meet the needs of children.